mt-akar/Quadrillion/README.md

 ### Sandbox Mode

-Players will be able to place grids and pieces at will, without any restriction.
+Players will be able to place grids and pieces at will, without any restrictions.

 ### Hint*